-4.2) Procedure in the case of re-election
+4.2) Procedure in the case of re-election:

-In the cases in which the re-election of a person subject to assessment is proposed, the same procedure as the one in place in the case of appointments is followed, fully adjusted to the case of re-election.

-However, the Assessment Body only has to confirm the applicability of the information in the File or, when necessary, update them.

-The Assessment Body drafts and approves its Report taking as basis the confirmation or update of the File.
+- a.
+In the cases where the re-election of a person subject to assessment is proposed, the same procedure as the one in place in the case of appointments is followed, fully adjusted to the case of re-election. - b.
+However, the assessment will be limited to confirming the maintenance of the information contained in the Assessment File or, where appropriate, updating it, except when the conditions of the position change or a new position is assigned.
+In these cases, the assessment must be limited to the new characteristics of the position, and the Appointments, Remuneration and Sustainability Committee must include in the Assessment File the assessment of the impact of the new conditions of the position in the Board's collective evaluation by reviewing the Board's competence matrix. - c.
+The Board of Directors will formulate its Report based on the confirmation or update of the Assessment File and the report proposal submitted by the Appointments, Remuneration and Sustainability Committee.

-5) Continuous assessment
+5) Continuous Assessment